saidvandeklundert/learn/_posts/2021-11-5-calling-rust-from-python.md

 }
 ```

 Few things happening here.
-First we have the structs that are 'mirroring' the Pydantic basemodels:
+First, we have the structs that are 'mirroring' the Pydantic basemodels:

 ```rust
 #[derive(Debug, Serialize, Deserialize)]